mrwillis/eth-txn-spam/README.md

 `$ ./init.sh` - initializes and/or starts v3 instances before we can do actual spamming
   - `$ ./init.sh --help` to see all the commands and options
-  - `$ ./init.sh setup <v3-src-path>` creates main spam account and validator accounts, config.json, genesis file. premines main spam account
+  - `$ ./init.sh setup` creates main spam account, validator accounts and config.json.
-  - `$ ./init.sh start <v3-src-path> [-l <log-path>]` starts v3 instances - for each validator one.
-Run this command in separate cmd.
-Close all instances with ctrl+C
   - `$ ./init.sh docker` creates docker image and deploys smart contract to v3 instance

 `config.json` is a configuration for txn spam.
 By default it is saved to the `~/borv3` directory. it has properties: